-Recurrent Considerations / Brought Forward from 2020/21 Update on Progress/Action taken to address the issue in 2021/22 Safeguarding issues continue to be monitored and managed through the WCF Governance Structures and through partnership working with the Worcestershire Safeguarding Children Partnership (WSCP) and other local strategic partners.
+Recurrent Considerations / Brought Forward from 2020/21 Update on Progress/Action taken to address the issue in 2021/22 Serious harm or death of a child or young person Safeguarding risk because of serious harm or death of a child or failure to safeguard children.
+Reputational risk as a result of poor inspection or service breakdown.
+Safeguarding issues continue to be monitored and managed through the WCF Governance Structures and through partnership working with the Worcestershire Safeguarding Children Partnership (WSCP) and other local strategic partners.
 Quality Assurance measures are in place.
 Safeguarding and activity has been monitored by the WSCP Safeguarding Practice Review Board and Get Safe Partnership Board.
 Our sustained improvement in Children's Social Care has been validated through the year from an Ofsted visit in July 2021 focussing on the Family Front Door and the DfE confirming in November 2021 the removal of statutory direction placed on the council, we now enter a period of "support and supervision" in line with all authorities who exit formal intervention.
-County Council's ability to effectively provide services and impair our ability to Regular budget monitoring and forecasting remain a focus of our financial management processes.
+County Council's ability to effectively provide services and impair our ability to forward plan.
+The level of earmarked and general reserves could also be impacted by any unplanned draw down.
+Serious harm or death of an adult with care and support needs A safeguarding risk because of serious harm / death from failure to safeguard an Regular budget monitoring and forecasting remain a focus of our financial management processes.
 Management accounts, which report actual income and expenditure against budgeted and forecast performance, have been prepared on a monthly basis and the achievement of savings targets and use of Council reserves has been monitored throughout the year as part of ongoing activity to consider financial sustainability and inform our assessment of going concern.
 A Safeguarding Adult Board is in place with representation from safeguarding partners.
-A centralised Adult Safeguarding Team located within the Safeguarding Hub ensures competency of staff, information sharing and consistency in decision making.
+A centralised Adult Safeguarding Team located within the Safeguarding adult with care and support needs, whether the local authority is meeting those needs or not.
+We also face reputational risk as a result of service breakdown.
+Hub ensures competency of staff, information sharing and consistency in decision making.
 The Adult Safeguarding Team are aligned with the Area Teams and 3 Conversations processes.
 Staff are assessed against WSAB safeguarding competency framework.
 As part of the CQC assurance self-assessment (pending CQC inspection of local authority adult social care services as of April 2023) the effectiveness of both the Safeguarding Team and Safeguarding Adults Board will be reviewed, and outcomes of safeguarding process and practice will be assessed against the statutory safeguarding framework and how effectively we have embedded the 'Making Safeguarding Personal' approach.
 The impact of increased expenditure and lost income has been monitored as part of routine financial monitoring activity and reported to Central Government in line with deadlines throughout the year

-2021/22 New Governance Considerations Identified Actions disciplines.
+2021/22 New Governance Considerations Identified Actions the ongoing financial impact of COVID-19 on budgeted income and expenditure.
+The continuing impact of COVID-19 has been a key consideration in the Council's financial planning activity and the 2022/23 budget setting process.
+Where COVID-19 grant funding has been used in the year to support services in their response to and recovery from COVID-19, work to identify recurrent expenditure and identify alternative funding streams is in progress. disciplines.
 A review of the Council's Constitution and supporting policies and procedures will be performed to ensure that responsibility and accountability is defined and the consequences for non-compliance across Officers and Members are clearly communicated and that action is taken where instances of non-compliance are identified.